BelledonneCommunications/flexisip/README.md

 ## Building RPM or DEB packages

-This procedure will generate a unique RPM package containing Flexisip, all its dependencies and the corresponding package for debug symbols.
+This procedure will help you generate a unique RPM package containing Flexisip, all its dependencies and the corresponding package for debug symbols.
 The following options are relevant for packaging:

 | Option                 | Description                                                                |